Why you

 and curved or leaned forward beneficially.

-11 To verify that the upright position of your backbone is beneficial
+10 To verify that the upright position of your backbone is

-Contract the muscles of your abdomen inward to exhale – Exhale thoroughly by
+beneficial, contract the muscles of your abdomen inward to exhale – Exhale

-contracting the muscles of your abdomen inward by their own strength.
-Don't
+thoroughly by contracting the muscles of your abdomen inward by their own

-contract the muscles of your abdomen inward by pressing your abdomen with your
+strength.
+Don't contract the muscles of your abdomen inward by pressing your

-hands.
-You can curve or lean forward slightly farther if that helps you to
+abdomen with your hands.
+You can curve or lean forward slightly farther if that

 If